se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 * **Cross-Platform**: [Cross-Platform](https://en.wikipedia.org/wiki/Cross-platform_software) software is software that can be run across multiple platforms, which may require recompilation depending on the software.
 Common platforms include Windows, MacOS and Linux, and for mobile platforms Android and iOS.
 The benefits of writing Cross-Platform software is that developers will only need to primarily maintain 1 code base and be able to deploy to multiple platforms.

-### A Glimpse of C#

-C# is not difficult to pick up.

-Below is a sample code snippet of what a simple program in C# might look like:
+Below is an example of of a simple C# program:

 ```csharp
 //Comments can be marked with // or /**/